bcCOVID-19group/bcCOVID-19group-site/content/post/covid-variants-amongst-us/index.md

 individual in each viral generation (taken to be about a week [^2]), assuming that a fraction of these cases are randomly sampled for further testing (see discussion below about non-random sampling).
-We further assume that the VOC is spreading in the community with a reproductive number of Rt = 1.5, but results are similar for other Rt values (Table 1).
+We further assume that the VOC is spreading in the community with a reproductive number of $R_t = 1.5$, but results are similar for other $R_t$ values ([Table 1](#figure-table1)).

 ## How many cases are escaping notice?
 When we detect the first individual in the community with a VOC, how many others are there likely to be already?
-Figure 1 shows the number of active cases circulating within a community when a VOC is first detected (y-axis) as a function of the sampling fraction (x-axis).
+[Figure 1](#figure-figure1) shows the number of active cases circulating within a community when a VOC is first detected (y-axis) as a function of the sampling fraction (x-axis).
 The mean is shown as a red curve, assuming no delays between when an individual is first infected and when results from the sequencing are available.
 The shaded regions illustrate the variability around the mean.
 The black curves add delays of one to three weeks before results are relayed back to public health teams.
 These delays buy time for the VOC to build up to even higher numbers before first reported, but they are realistic, because whole genome sequencing often requires sending samples to a central lab for sequencing, and requires processing time.
 Clearly, the higher proportion of samples that are tested, the lower the number of active cases at the time of detection.

-{{< figure src="featured.png" title="Figure 1: Number of active cases of a VOC when first detected (y-axis) depends on how much we're looking (x-axis is the fraction of cases assessed for the variant" >}}
+{{< figure src="featured.png" id="figure1" title="Figure 1: Number of active cases of a VOC when first detected (y-axis) depends on how much we're looking (x-axis is the fraction of cases assessed for the variant" >}}

 This figure immediately illustrates the risks of a low-coverage WGS strategy (first vertical line set at current levels of sampling in Canada).
 On average,